digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 ...
 ```

 If the output is similar to above, then you installed and configured the `prometheus-adapter` correctly.
-Next, you will be guided on how to set up a sample application deployment providing a custom metrics endpoint, as well as a `ServiceMonitor` to scrape the metrics endpoint.
+Next, you will learn how to set up a sample application deployment providing a custom metrics endpoint.
+Then, you will configure a Prometheus `ServiceMonitor` to scrape the metrics endpoint.

-### Creating a Sample Application for Testing
+### Creating a Sample Application to Test Prometheus Adapter

-In this step you will deploy the [prometheus-example](https://github.com/brancz/prometheus-example-app) application which exposes the following custom metrics:
+In this step, you will deploy the [prometheus-example](https://github.com/brancz/prometheus-example-app) application which exposes the following custom metrics:

 - `http_requests_total` - total number of incoming HTTP requests.
 - `http_request_duration_seconds` - duration of all HTTP requests.